Cookies on the UK Anti-Doping website

 More than 120 countries are signatories to the Code and have established National Anti-Doping Organisations (NADOs).
-These are responsible for testing their national athletes during and outside competitions as well as athletes from other countries competing within their country, as well as adjudicating anti-doping rules violations and providing anti-doping education.
+NADOs are responsible for testing their national athletes during and outside competitions, athletes from other countries competing within their country, as well as adjudicating anti-doping rule violations and providing anti-doping education.

-UK Anti-Doping was created in December 2009, following the recommendation by UK Sport to Government that a new, independent national anti-doping organisation should be established to lead the fight against doping in the build-up to London 2012.
-UK Anti-Doping took over responsibility for testing and education from the ‘Drug Free Sport’ Directorate at UK Sport, together with case management responsibilities previously carried out by National Governing Bodies for sports.
+UK Anti-Doping was created in December 2009, following the recommendation by UK Sport to Government that a new, independent national anti-doping organisation should be established to lead the fight against doping in the build-up to the London 2012 Olympic and Paralympic Games.
+UKAD took over responsibility for testing and education from the ‘Drug Free Sport’ Directorate at UK Sport, together with case management responsibilities previously carried out by National Governing Bodies of Sports.

-UK Anti-Doping is responsible for the implementation and management of the UK’s anti-doping policy and ensuring that sports bodies in the UK comply with the WADA Code.
-It delivers robust testing programmes across more than 45 Olympic, Paralympic and professional sports, as well as undertaking scientific research to identify and detect new methods of enhancing performance.
+UKAD is responsible for the implementation and management of the UK’s anti-doping policy and ensuring that sports bodies in the UK comply with the Code.
+It delivers robust testing programmes across more than 40 Olympic, Paralympic and professional sports, undertakes scientific research to identify and detect new methods of enhancing performance.

-Informing and educating athletes about their role and responsibilities towards anti-doping is a major part of UK Anti-Doping’s remit, and educational programmes aim to inform athletes performing at every level.
-In 2010, UK Anti-Doping launched Report Doping in Sport, a 24-hour confidential phone line to support the fight against doping in sport.
+Informing and educating athletes about their role and responsibilities towards anti-doping is a major part of UKAD’s remit, and educational programmes aim to inform athletes performing at every level.
+In 2010, UKAD launched Report Doping in Sport, a 24-hour confidential phone line and online information form to support the fight against doping in sport.

 As the methods of doping become increasingly sophisticated, so too is the need for advanced methods of detection.
-During its first year of operation, UK Anti-Doping established its Intelligence Unit to capture in-depth knowledge of doping activities and manage information from a wide range of sources.
-This enables effective and efficient collection, recording, analysis, dissemination and retention of information, so UK Anti-Doping is then able to prioritise issues and allocate resources to deal with them.
+During its first year of operation, UKAD established its Intelligence Unit to capture in-depth knowledge of doping activities and manage information from a wide range of sources.
+This enables effective and efficient collection, recording, analysis, dissemination and retention of information.
+UKAD is then able to prioritise issues and allocate resources to deal with them.

-UK Anti-Doping is an active participant in the global fight against doping and recognises the need to take an international approach.
-Partnerships with the World Anti-Doping Agency, UNESCO, the Association of National Anti-Doping Organisations, the Council of Europe and the International Anti-Doping Agreement are integral to UK Anti-Doping’s international activities.
+UKAD is an active participant in the global fight against doping and recognises the need to take an international approach.
+Partnerships with the World Anti-Doping Agency, UNESCO, the Institute of National Anti-Doping Organisations (iNADO), the Council of Europe and the International Anti-Doping Agreement (IADA) are integral to UKAD’s international activities.

-Introduced in 2004, the World Anti-Doping Code (WADC) lists in detail every prohibited substance and method, the regulations for testing, and rules to protect athletes’ privacy.
-The Code is clear and UK Anti-Doping exercises a policy of zero tolerance towards doping in sport.
+Introduced in 2004, the World Anti-Doping Code (the Code) lists in detail every prohibited substance and method, the regulations for testing, and rules to protect athletes’ privacy.
+The Code is clear and UKAD exercises a policy of zero tolerance towards doping in sport.

-Athletes are bound to comply with the WADC through membership of the National Governing Body in their sport.
+Athletes are bound to comply with the Code through membership of the National Governing Body in their sport.
 Every athlete must take ultimate responsibility for every substance that enters their body.

-To help athletes to compete in doping-free sport, UK Anti-Doping carries out a wide range of activities.
+To help athletes compete doping-free, UKAD carries out a wide range of activities.
 We work directly with athletes, support professionals and sports bodies to develop and deliver effective education and information programmes.
-We also carry out drug testing as a routine process and in response to intelligence, to deter and detect doping.
+We also carry out testing as a routine process and in response to intelligence, to deter and detect doping.

 For further information on how we support athletes, see the Athlete Zone.

-For more information on UK Anti-Doping's activities, visit What we do.
+For more information on UKAD's activities, visit What We Do.